Holmer Lake Primary School

 How will equipment and facilities be provided to support pupils at Holmer Lake Primary School?

 All children are given every opportunity to achieve their potential in every aspect of school life.
-Specialist equipment such as writing slopes, sit ‘n’ move cushions, coloured overlays, writing aids.
+Equipment such as writing slopes, sit ‘n’ move cushions, coloured overlays, writing aids and ear defenders are available for children who need them.
 Laptops and iPads are also available.

 The whole of the school building and outside areas are accessible by wheelchair.
 We have a fully equipped room for the children with physical difficulties, providing toileting and changing facilities including a hoists.
 Adjustments are made for disabled parents, e.g. parking permit to allow access down the school drive, toilet facilities.

-All children are included in all aspects of school life.
-We provide the necessary support to ensure that this is successful and may discuss this in advance with parents.
+All children are included in all aspects of school life and we aim for all children to be included in activities outside of the classroom including ‘Memorable Experiences’ We make the necessary adaptions provide the necessary support to ensure that this is successful and may discuss this in advance with parents.
 A risk assessment is carried out prior to any off site activity to ensure everyone’s health & safety.
 1:1 support is provided if necessary.
 It might be appropriate for a parent/carer to be invited to accompany their child on an educational visit, depending upon the child’s individual needs.

 All SEND children have their test needs met and access arrangements may be put in place to support individual children.
 This may include: